alexfacehead/EasyGPT-3.5/README.md

 *Note:* For projects requiring different Python versions or dependencies, repeat the steps to create a new virtual environment.

-# Unit Testing (Contributions GREATLY welcomed - ALL confidential)
+# [BROKEN!!!!!!!!!
+DO NOT USE!!!!]
+Unit Testing (Contributions GREATLY welcomed - ALL confidential)

 Use the `TestContentGenerator` for unit testing the performance of the `ContentGenerator` from the `src.content_creator` module.